liangtrevor/Daily-Report-Automation/README.md

 # Daily-Report-Automation

-The purpose of this script is to automatically move data from a GenLive POS report into a formatted .xlsx report.
+This script automatically moves data from a GenLive POS report into a formatted .xlsx report, with some user setup and input.

 # Getting Started